You will receive a refund or no debt will be incurred if:

 If you replace the dropped or canceled class with another class for a different number of credits, you may be entitled to a refund if the new class carries fewer credits, or you may owe NOVA money if the new class carries more credits.

-Please Note: If you paid your tuition with a credit card using Nelnet Campus Commerce and you are due a refund, your tuition refund will be issued back to the card that you originally used for payment.
+• Credit Card Payments: If you paid your tuition with a credit card using Nelnet Campus Commerce and are due a refund, it will be issued back to the same card used for payment.

-Please Note: NOVA's default delivery method is check.
-Checks may take as many as 10 to 14 days AFTER the refund is posted to your Student account for the check to arrive at your mailing address.
+• Default Delivery Method: NOVA's default refund delivery method is by check, which may take as many as 10 to 14 days AFTER the refund is posted to your Student account to arrive at your mailing address.

 You may request an exception to college policy regarding tuition debt after the last date to drop with refund for one of these special circumstances: